mdeff/fma/README.md

 For the most curious, these were used to create the dataset:

 1. [creation]: creation of the dataset, i.e. `tracks.json` and `genres.json`.
-2. [features]: features extraction from the raw audio, i.e. `features.json`.
+2. [features]: features extraction from the audio, i.e. `features.json`.

 [usage]:     https://nbviewer.jupyter.org/github/mdeff/fma/blob/outputs/usage.ipynb
 [webapi]:    https://nbviewer.jupyter.org/github/mdeff/fma/blob/outputs/webapi.ipynb